Table of contents:

 Changes to these T&Cs

 If we need to change these T&Cs, we’ll give you 30 days’ notice so you can consider the changes in advance, except where they’re to your advantage when we’ll make them straight away.
-In most cases you’ll be able to close an impacted account if you’re not happy.
+In most cases you’ll be able to repay your loan within three months of the date of the notice if you’re not happy with the changes.

 We’ll only make changes to these T&Cs: